 I changed the “conquers self” to “surrenders self”.
-I was immersed in the Bhagavad-Gita at the time which preaches surrender, e.g., “no man can be a Yogi who surrenders not his earthly will”.
-Perhaps the idea of ‘conquering self’ felt to aggressive to me.
+I was immersed in the Bhagavad-Gita at the time, which advocates surrender, e.g., “no man can be a Yogi who surrenders not his earthly will”.
+Perhaps the idea of conquering self felt too aggressive.

-A few years ago I thought back on that and changed it back to what I thought was the original, i.e., “He who extinguishes self will be free from lust…” Recently I came across that old book and retrieved the original ‘conquers self‘ phrase.
+As it happens, I thought back several years ago on my change and changed it back to my recollection of the original, “He who extinguishes self will be free from lust….”
+Now I see the original phrase is conquers self.

-One final thought on Buddha’s Second Truth.
-I am inclined to rephrase it this way: “He who conquers, surrenders and understands self will be free from lust.
+One final thought on Buddha’s Third Truth.
+If I were to rephrase it, I’d put it this way: “He who conquers, surrenders, and comprehends self will be free from lust.
 He no longer craves and the flames of desire find no material to feed upon, thus they are extinguished.”
-The conquering comes first as you wage battle with yourself to ‘get your act together’.
+The conquering comes first as you wage battle with yourself to get your act together.
 Next comes the surrendering when you realize that conquering your self is not possible, at least in the normal wage war sense of the word.
-Finally, seeing what is actually taking place, and understanding how a bio-hoodwink is always pulling strings diminishes the “illusion of self” enough to return to one’s roots and just be who you naturally are.
+Finally, seeing what is actually taking place, and comprehending how a bio-hoodwink is always pulling strings diminishes the “illusion of self” enough to return to one’s roots and simply be who you innately are.

-(1)bio-hoodwink: I coined this term for the trick biology plays on perception.
-See Peeking in on Nature’s Hoodwink.
+(1) Bio-hoodwink: I coined this term for the trick biology plays on perception.
+(See Peeking in on Nature’s Hoodwink, p.11.)
 Chapter 65 says: Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
-The oldest ‘of old’, when it comes to living things in nature, is the biological process of life, ‘hoodwinks’ and all.
+The oldest of old, when it comes to living things in nature, is the biological process of life, hoodwinks, and all.

-For example, a bio-hoodwink tells the brain that the richer the food (and the more you eat) the better.
+For example, a bio-hoodwink tells the brain that the richer the food, and the more you eat of it, the better.
 This was the case in the wild before we cleverly devised ways around natural limitations in order to make food as rich and plentiful as we wished.
-Alas, the bio-hoodwink is inherited and out of sync with human willful innovation.
-The only counter-measure we have against this is understanding, which explains why Buddha put Right Understanding at the head of his Eight Fold Path.
+Alas, the bio-hoodwink is inherited DNA and out of sync with our clever yet ignorant innovations.
+The only counter-measure we have against this is understanding, which explains why Buddha put Right Comprehension at the head of his Eight Fold Path.